CarlosMendez1997Col/Evaluate-climate-change-using-ArcGIS-Pro/README.md

 ## Data acquisition and download

-The data used in this program come from the Coordinated Regional Downscaling Experiment (CORDEX) [CORDEX Program](https://esgf-node.ipsl.upmc.fr/projects/esgf-ipsl/) and the World Climate Research Program (WCRP), using the CCCma-CanESM2, MOHC-HadGEM2-ES and MIROC-MIROC5 models.
+The data used in this program come from the Coordinated Regional Downscaling Experiment (CORDEX) [Website](https://esgf-node.ipsl.upmc.fr/projects/esgf-ipsl/) and the World Climate Research Program (WCRP), using the CCCma-CanESM2, MOHC-HadGEM2-ES and MIROC-MIROC5 models.

 | Item                    | Precipitation 2021-2030 SAM                                 | Near Surface Air Temperature 2021-2030 SAM                  |